-Level 4 Behavior Disciplinary Response(s) 4.1 Acts of exceptional misconduct at other schools Required: 4.2 Vandalism/destruction of property over \$500 10 Days Home Suspension 4.3 Possession or use of all illegal drugs other than Documentation (Incident Report) marijuana, including prescription drugs not prescribed to the Parent/legal guardian notification student; controlled dangerous substances; imitation controlled Loss of privileges/membership substances; inhalants; or other illegal drugs or intoxicants Reflection Support Document irrespective of the amount or type; drug paraphernalia and/or during suspension selling or distribution of alcohol, marijuana and any products Research assignment (related to of the cannabis plant, or any of the substances listed earlier in reasons for suspension) during this offense. suspension 4.4 Theft/causing serious disruption or damage to school's Re-entry meeting computer systems, technology equipment, electronic files, or Report to DPS/MPD network 4.5 Possession of fireworks or explosives Possible: Recommendation for expulsion 4.6 Theft or attempted theft using force, coercion, Ontional/Decommonded intimidation or threat of violence (robbery) Optional/Recommended 4.7 Assault/physical attack on a student or staff member MentoringConflict resolution/mediation 4.8 Fighting that results in serious physical injury and/or Conflict resolution/mediation Reparations within 30 days requires significant intervention to stop; and/or hitting the Reparations within 30 days head or the groin area, with or without serious physical injury 4.9 Participating in a group fight that has been planned, causes major disruption to school day, or results in substantial bodily injury 4.10 Using an item/article that is not normally considered a weapon to injure another individual 4.11 Use, threatened use, or transfer of any weapon 4.12 Use, possession, or bringing to school a loaded or unloaded firearm, as defined in 18 U.S.C. § 921 (2000), including but not limited to pistols, blank pistols, starter pistols, revolvers, rifles, and shotguns 4.13 Any behavior that violates the Gun-Free School Zones Act 4.14 Deliberate acts that cause severe physical injury to another person 4.15 Assault with a weapon 4.16 Commission or attempted commission of any act of sexual assault, sexual aggression, or non-consensual sexual intercourse 4.17 Arson 4.18 Biohazard 4.19 Bomb threat 4.20 Any other intentional use of violence, force, coercion, threats, intimidation, or other comparable conduct that causes or attempts to cause severe physical injury, substantial disruption, or obstruction of any lawful mission, process, or function of MSSD 4.21 Any behavior or other conduct not specifically enumerated in any other level in this Code of Conduct that is illegal, causes significant disruption to the school/residential operation, or causes substantial harm to self or others 4.22 Documented pattern of persistent Level 3 behavior
+Level 4 Behavior Disciplinary Response(s) 4.1 Acts of exceptional misconduct at other schools 4.2 Vandalism/destruction of property over \$500 4.3 Possession or use of all illegal drugs other than marijuana, including prescription drugs not prescribed to the student; controlled dangerous substances; imitation controlled substances; inhalants; or other illegal drugs or intoxicants irrespective of the amount or type; drug paraphernalia and/or selling or distribution of alcohol, marijuana and any products of the cannabis plant, or any of the substances listed earlier in this offense.
+4.4 Theft/causing serious disruption or damage to school's computer systems, technology equipment, electronic files, or Disciplinary Response(s) Required: network, including all types of hacking 4.5 Possession of fireworks or explosives Possible: Recommendation for expulsion 4.6 Theft or attempted theft using force, coercion, intimidation or threat of violence (robbery) 4.7 Assault/physical attack on a student or staff member 4.8 Fighting that results in serious physical injury and/or requires significant intervention to stop; and/or hitting the head or the groin area, with or without serious physical injury 4.9 Participating in a group fight that has been planned, Optional/Recommended causes major disruption to school day, or results in substantial bodily injury 4.10 Using an item/article that is not normally considered a weapon to injure another individual 4.11 Use, threatened use, or transfer of any weapon 4.12 Use, possession, or bringing to school a loaded or unloaded firearm, as defined in 18 U.S.C. § 921 (2000), including but not limited to pistols, blank pistols, starter pistols, revolvers, rifles, and shotguns 4.13 Any behavior that violates the Gun-Free School Zones Act 4.14 Deliberate acts that cause severe physical injury to another person 4.15 Assault with a weapon 4.16 Commission or attempted commission of any act of sexual assault, sexual aggression, or non-consensual sexual intercourse 4.17 Arson 4.18 Biohazard 4.19 Bomb threat 4.20 Any other intentional use of violence, force, coercion, threats, intimidation, or other comparable conduct that causes or attempts to cause severe physical injury, substantial disruption, or obstruction of any lawful mission, process, or function of MSSD 4.21 Any behavior or other conduct not specifically enumerated in any other level in this Code of Conduct that is illegal, causes significant disruption to the MSSD operation, or causes substantial harm to self or others 4.22 Documented pattern of persistent Level 3 behavior 4.23 Taking photos or videos of students or other individuals in bathrooms, changing rooms, or any setting on campus or during any school activities in which they expect privacy